The best hotels in Dahab

 March and April are the other sweet spot: spring brings calm seas, wildflowers on the plateau above town near Wadi Gnai, and perfect conditions for camel treks into the interior.
 Book 3 weeks out for the best rooms. this is when the serious divers and Sinai regulars come back, and quality rooms at Nesima and Dahab Divers go fast.

-Dahab's best neighborhoods
+Dahab's best hotel regions

 Masbat is where most of our picks land, and for good reason: it's walkable, lively without being chaotic, and has direct access to the promenade.
 If you want lagoon views or serious diving, Lagoon and Masbat North are worth the extra money.